Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 ---

 By the time they arrived, it was already nightfall and raining.
-The soldiers were waiting for their arrival, despite getting soaked.
-They saluted the Kevesi welcoming stance as they group entered the base.
-Kite had an extremely depressed look in his face, unfortunately.
-Then, muted claps (due to wearing gloves) loomed so huge against the silence.
-The soldiers turned around to look at who's coming.
-The Consul just walked past them, in between them.
+The soldiers were waiting for their arrival, despite getting soaked standing outside.
+They saluted with the Kevesi welcoming stance as they group entered the base, all except Kite, whom had an extremely depressed look on his face.
+Before the group reacted, muted claps (due to wearing gloves) echoed so loud against the silence.
+The soldiers turned around to see who's coming.
+The Consul walked in between the rights of way they formed for him.

 The group got defensive as the Consul approached, he said, "Our heroes return."
 He stopped some distance from the group.
 "Good work, Zeon."